skapix/ohbcalc/readme.md

 |Octal | 0       | o      |
 |Hex   | 0x      | h      |

+Also support character (ASCII) input.
+It should be enclosed with double quotes.
+Ascii supports specials symbols, like: *\r \n \t*.
+For representing '\\' and '"' characters, use '\\\\' and '\\"' accordingly.

 Decimal numbers are used by default and don't have any distinguishing features.
 Calculator is case-insensetive, hence both 10h and 10H mean the same number.
 Result is shown in several bases.

 ## Projects
 ### ohbcalc
 Core library, providing all the calculations.

 ### cohbcalc
 Console application, that uses ohbcalc library for calculating.
 Result is shown in bases: decimal, hexadecimal, octal and binary.

+### gohbcalc
+Gui application, similar to cohbcalc.
+Output is the same as in cohbcalc application, but with the character one.

 ## Requirements
 ### ohbcalc